aakwan/aakwan.github.io/spines.md

 title: The Efficiency of Spine Stiffness for Anguilliform Locomotion
 ---

-**Efficiency of Spine Stiffness for Anguilliform Locomotion**

-Anson Kwan, Daniel M. Aukes and Hamid Marvi

-_ **Abstract** _ **- In this paper, we discuss the methods and requirements to simulate a soft bodied beam using traditional rigid body kinematics to produce motion inspired by eels.
+_**Abstract**_ **- In this paper, we discuss the methods and requirements to simulate a soft bodied beam using traditional rigid body kinematics to produce motion inspired by eels.
 Eels produce a form of undulatory locomotion called anguilliform locomotion that propagates waves throughout the entire body.
 The system that we are analyzing is a flexible 3D printed beam being actively driven by a servo motor.
 Using the simulation, we also analyze different parameters for these spines to maximize the linear speed of the system.**

 1. Introduction